Macroeconomic Objectives | A-Level Economics

 What is structural unemployment?

-Structural unemployment happens when demand for a specific industry declines, so workers in that industry lose their jobs.
+Structural unemployment happens when there is lack of demand for one specific industry, so workers in that particular industry lose their jobs.
 They may not have transferable skills to gain a different job.

 For example, UK steel industry (it was cheaper to import steel) or black cab drivers.